What are the advantages and disadvantages of an administration?

 - Realising property and assets to make a distribution to one or more secured or preferential creditors.

-Advantages of an Administration
+Advantages of an administration

 - Protection against creditors